 Your adviser will not direct you to a prescribed set of courses.
 Rather, through a process of dialogue and negotiation, you and your adviser will decide together what you will take each semester.
 You have an adviser for a reason: to discuss ideas, to get advice, and to receive mentoring as you craft an individualized program of study in the liberal arts.

 An important place to start is by completing the Advising Information Form.
 Your comments on the Advising Information Form will give your faculty adviser a sense of your academic background and interests prior to your first meeting together.
-Be sure to also complete the form this summer and return it to the Academic Advising Office.
+Be sure to complete this form by July 15, 2020.

 What Kinds of Questions Will I Address with My Adviser?

-Think about these questions as you prepare to talk with your adviser in August:
+Think about these questions as you prepare to talk with your adviser: